Nanjangud: Geography

 Nanjangud is located at 15.12°N 76.68°E. It has an average elevation of 657 metres (2155 ft).
 The taluk borders Mysore taluk of Mysore district to the north, T Narsipur taluk of Mysore district to the east, H D Kote taluk of Mysore district to the west and Gundlupet and Chamarajanagar taluks of Chamarajanagar district to the south.

 Getting there

 Nanjanagud is 24 km from Mysuru and 165 km from Bengaluru Via NH766.
 Buses are available from Bengaluru, Mysuru city by city bus and Chamarajanagar.
 The nearest airport is Mysore Airport situated at Mandakalli at a distance of 16 km from Nanjangud and 10 km from Mysuru.

 Nanjangud has two railway stations - the Nanjangud Town railway station and the Sujathapuram railway station.
 Usually only slow trains stop here, except the Chamarajanagar-Tirupati express train.

-Places to see
+Notable locations

 Nanjundeshwara Temple

 This temple is the most famous attraction of the town.
-It is believed that sage Gauthama stayed here for some time and installed a Lingam, the idol form of Shiva.
+It is believed that sage Gauthama stayed here for some time and installed a Linga, the idol form of Shiva.